 - Hysteroscopy allows your doctor to view the inner cavity of the uterus using an endoscopic instrument.
 This procedure is helpful for the management of fibroids, infertility or ruling out cancer as a cause of abnormal menstrual bleeding.

 - Infertility surgery includes fallopian tube repair, removal of fibroids and diagnostic evaluation.
 See our Infertility page for more information about our services.

 - Ovarian cyst removal.
 See our Ovarian Cysts page.

 - Permanent contraception eliminates the need for birth control for patients who do not want to become pregnant.

-- Cosmetic gynecology surgery includes cosmetic labiaplasty and vaginal tightening for restoring and reshaping the female genitalia.
+- Cosmetic gynecologic surgery includes cosmetic labiaplasty and vaginal tightening for restoring and reshaping the female genitalia.

 - Fibroid removal includes myomectomy and hysterectomy and the NEW Acessa procedure, a minimally invasive radiofrequency treatment for uterine fibroids.
 Visit our Fibroids page for detailed information.

 - Abnormal Pap smear treatments include colposcopy, cone biopsy and LEEP (loop electrosurgical excision procedure).

 - Endometrial ablation reduces menstrual flow by removing the uterine lining, or endometrium, through a minimally invasive technique.

-Many of these procedures can be combined for multiple improvements with a single recovery period
+Many of these gynecologic surgery procedures can be combined for multiple improvements with a single recovery period.